nroutier/OC-P5/Readme.md

 ### 3.Launch the program
 The program needs to be run in the terminal.
-Execute this Python Script to : `To come`
+Execute this Python Script to :

 `$ cd myproject`

 `$ pipenv install requests`

 `$ pipenv run python main.py`